 No. Don't use it.

-You can't set the discount to 30% for online retailers or the 53% discount that bricks-and-mortar bookstores require.
-Amazon's EDP sets the discount at 40%.
+You cannot set the discount to 30% for online retailers or the 53% discount that bricks-and-mortar bookstores require.
+Strangely, Amazon's KDP sets the discount at 40%.
 (I don't know why.)
-Plus, you can't join a returns program that bookstores require.
-Use IngramSpark for that.
+Plus, they don't offer the Returns program bookstores require.

-So just use Amazon Kindle Print to get your print book into the Amazon store or to print test copies of your book quickly and cheaply.
+Just use Amazon KDP to get your print book into the Amazon store or to print test copies of your book quickly and cheaply.

 What is IngramSpark?

-IngramSpark prints hardback books and offers a wide array of standard book sizes.
+IngramSpark prints hardcover books and offers the widest array of standard book sizes.

 Go Direct with Amazon Kindle Print